-cr total

-Compulsory Courses

-As Primary Field One 200-level History Course 4 36

-One 400-level History Course 4 30

-Elective History Courses 28

-cr total As Secondary Field Compulsory Course One 200-level History Course Elective History Courses 4 8 12
+cr total As Primary Field Compulsory Courses One 200-level History Course One 400-level History Course Elective History Courses 4 4 28 36 cr total As Secondary Field Compulsory Course One 200-level History Course Elective History Courses 4 8 12

 The following courses offered by the Faculty of Humanities and the Faculty of Foreign Studies are cross-listed as FLA history courses.
 Students may include up to 8 credits from these courses as elective history courses, if they were cross-listed in the year when they were taken.
-For details on these courses refer to the appropriate department descriptions in the 2016 Academic Handbook (2016 年度履修要覧) and course syllabi on the Loyola system.
+For details on these courses refer to the appropriate department descriptions in the 2017 Academic Handbook (2017 年度履修要覧) and course syllabi on Loyola.
 Some of these cross-listed courses may have prerequisites and/or require the instructor's permission due to limited enrollment places.
 Furthermore, students may not be able to take courses that have undergone a number or title change, if they have taken them previously under the former number or title.